Automorphic Forms on GL(2)

-Automorphic Forms on GL(2) is a mathematics book by Jacquet & Langlands (1970) where they rewrite Erich Hecke's theory of modular forms in terms of the representation theory of GL(2) over local fields and adele rings of global fields and prove the Jacquet–Langlands correspondence.
-A second volume by Jacquet (1972) gives an interpretation of some results by Rankin and Selberg in terms of the representation theory of GL(2) × GL(2).
+Automorphic Forms on GL(2) is a 1970 mathematics book by Hervé Jacquet and Robert Langlands in which they rewrite Erich Hecke's theory of modular forms in terms of the representation theory of GL(2) over local fields and adele rings of global fields, and prove the Jacquet–Langlands correspondence.

+A second volume by Jacquet gives an interpretation of some results by Rankin and Selberg in terms of the representation theory of GL(2) × GL(2).